tgjones/aemula/docs/oscilloscope-plan.md

 minimal `OscilloscopeWindow` that just lists channel names (no waveform drawing yet) to prove the plumbing end to end.
 Wire into `AppleIIDebugger`.

-**Phase 1 — Digital waveform rendering**
+**Phase 1 — Digital waveform rendering (done)**
-Spike on `Hexa.NET.ImPlot` basics (a plot per channel row vs. one shared plot with linked/stacked axes — whichever gives cleaner synced pan/zoom across all rows), then draw real step-trace rows for `Digital` channels via `PlotStairs` (or equivalent).
-Right-anchored to "now" while the debugger runs, holding still when it's stopped.
-Sidebar show/hide checkboxes and group collapse/expand.
+Landed as: one `ImGui` table (channel name column + waveform column), `ScopeChannelGroup`s as expanded-by-default tree rows spanning both columns, `Digital` channels as their own `PlotStairs` step-line plot with "L"/"H" y-axis ticks and a per-row hover tooltip.
+Went through two other layouts first — see "Layout false starts" above.
+Right-anchored to "now" while the debugger runs, holding still when it's stopped, for free, same mechanism as originally planned.
+No show/hide control (removed on review — see Window layout).

 **Phase 2 — Bus channel rendering**
-Hex-banded display for `Bus` channels (Address/Data), edges at value-change points, hover tooltip with the exact value.
+Hex-banded display for `Bus` channels (Address/Data), replacing the current `"(bus rendering - phase 2)"` placeholder row.
+Edges at value-change points, hover tooltip with the exact value (reuse the `IsPlotHovered`/`GetPlotMousePos`/`SetTooltip` pattern already implemented for digital rows).

 **Phase 3 — Timescale controls**
 Most of this comes from ImPlot's own x-axis interaction; the work here is